jstedfast/MailKit/FAQ.md

 Note: Locking the `SyncRoot` is only necessary when using the synchronous API's.
 All `Async()` method variants already do this locking for you.

-### <a name="ImapMoveToFolderNotOpen">ImapFolder.MoveTo() throws InvalidOperationException: "The folder is not currently open."</a>
+### <a name="FolderNotOpenException">Why do I get InvalidOperationException: "The folder is not currently open."?</a>

-If you get this exception, it's probably because you thought you had to open the destination folder that you pass as an argument to the MoveTo() method.
+If you get this exception, it's probably because you thought you had to open the destination folder that you passed as an argument to one of the CopyTo() or MoveTo() methods.
 When you opened that destination folder, you also inadvertantly closed the source folder which is why you are getting this exception.

 The IMAP server can only have a single folder open at a time.
 Whenever you open a folder, you automatically close the previously opened folder.

-When moving messages from one folder to another, you only need to have the source folder open.
+When copying or moving messages from one folder to another, you only need to have the source folder open.

+### <a name="MoveDoesNotMove">ImapFolder.MoveTo() does not move the message out of the source folder.
+Why not?</a>

+If you look at the source code for the `ImapFolder.MoveTo()` method, what you'll notice is that there are several code paths depending on the features that the IMAP server supports.

+If the IMAP server supports the `MOVE` extension, then MailKit's `MoveTo()` method will use the `MOVE` command.
+I suspect that your server does not support the `MOVE` command or you probably wouldn't be seeing what you are seeing.

+When the IMAP server does not support the `MOVE` command, MailKit has to use the `COPY` command to copy the message(s) to the destination folder.
+Once the `COPY` command has completed, it will then mark the messages that you asked it to move for deletion by setting the `\Deleted` flag on those messages.

+If the server supports the `UIDPLUS` extension, then MailKit will attempt to `EXPUNG`E the subset of messages that it just marked for deletion, however, if the `UIDPLUS` extension is not supported by the IMAP server, then it cannot safely expunge just that subset of messages and so it simply stops there.

+My guess is that your server supports neither `MOVE` nor `UIDPLUS` and that is why clients like Outlook continue to see the messages in your folder.
+I believe, however, that Outlook has a setting to show deleted messages with a strikeout (which you probably have disabled).

+So to answer your question more succinctly: After calling `folder.MoveTo (...);`, if you are confident that the messages marked for deletion should be expunged, call `folder.Expunge ();`